 The division provides agencies and vendors with ongoing training opportunities, including in-person seminars and workshops, webinars, online recordings, job aids, manuals, and reference documents.
-The division offers more than 60 in-person training sessions annually, providing agency customers and vendors with hands-on instruction for common application functionality.
+The division offers more than 70 in-person training sessions annually, providing agency customers and vendors with hands-on instruction for common application functionality.
 In addition, the division offers in-person training sessions statewide for customers and vendors located outside of Tallahassee.
 The goal of in-person training is to increase knowledge of MFMP application functionality, foster relationships and communication between the division and agencies, and learn about any issues that customers and vendors may face while using the online procurement system.
-In Fiscal Year 2018-19, the division will continue to update and enhance all training opportunities for customers and vendors using a variety of methods including surveys, polls, and practical exercises.
-The division will also focus on updating the MFMP website to improve the user experience for customers and vendors.
+In fiscal year 2019-20, the division will continue to update and enhance all training opportunities for customers and vendors using a variety of methods, including surveys, polls, and practical exercises; additionally, the division will continue to update the MFMP website to improve the user experience for customers and vendors.

-FISCAL YEAR 2017-18 TRAINING SESSIONS Total Trainings Offered Total Number of Participants
+FISCAL YEAR 2018-19 TRAINING SESSIONS Total Trainings Offered Total Number of Participants

-Agency Customer Training Sessions 63 688
+Agency Customer Training Sessions 61 609

-Vendor Training Sessions 23 623
+Vendor Training Sessions 14 274

 To determine where to offer in-person training outside of Tallahassee, the division developed a map that shows the number of agency customers in each Florida county.
-The division identified three target regions for in-person training sessions during Fiscal Year 2018-19: Alachua/Duval, Hillsborough, and Miami-Dade/ Broward counties.
+The division identified three target regions for travel for in-person training sessions during fiscal year 2019-20: the Florida Panhandle, Hillsborough/Orange counties, and Miami-Dade County.